 These stylish in-ear headphones are designed for everyday comfort and are even wearable in your sleep comfortably.
 The small, bean-like design sits in the ear without jutting out, and provides astoundingly clear audio, with integrated feeds from your surroundings to maintain awareness.

-Molded to perfect the live-listening headphone market, these AKG designed buds are compatible out of the box with Windows, Android, and iOS.
+Moulded to perfect the live-listening headphone market, these AKG designed buds are compatible out of the box with Windows, Android, and iOS.
 Though, some features may only be vibrant and useful if you’re a user of the Galaxy family of products.

 With a 12mm speaker and bass duct, you’re not going to believe the fidelity of audio these tiny buds can provide.

 An air-vent meets with active noise reduction that makes for an unintrusive ability to hear the world around you as well as the music and audio you’re playing.
-That active noise canceling reacts to the volume of your surroundings, ensuring that you hear both what you want and space you’re in, at the best balance.
+That active noise cancelling reacts to the volume of your surroundings, ensuring that you hear both what you want and space you’re in, at the best balance.

 Added features like Buds Together allow one device to play to multiple pairs of Galaxy Buds, and doesn’t interrupt the guest listen-in when the main user takes a phone-call or receives a notification in their buds.